Spending a day at Rietvlei Nature Reserve in Pretoria

 An African stone chat male in the Rietvlei Nature Reserve

-The Rietvlei Nature Reserve is about so much more than just the wildlife that calls it home.
+The Rietvlei Nature Reserve is about much more than just the wildlife that calls it home.
 It is also a bird lover’s paradise.
-I did not make a list of what we saw, but we spotted so many different bird species.
+I did not document everything we saw, but we spotted so many different bird species.
 The African stone chat males are still some of the most beautiful little birds in the grassland biome.
 In addition, I saw my first ever Cape Longclaw but did not get a photo.

 We heard the call of the African fish eagle but never got to see this magnificent bird.
-A single pair calls the reserve home, but because the Rietvlei Dam is quite deep, hunting is much more difficult which is why the reserve does not team with fish eagles.
-Later that afternoon, we also spotted a black-chested snake eagle on top of a tree in the distance, but my camera lens was not long enough to get a decent photo.
+Hunting is more difficult with the deep water of Rietvlei Dam, so there is a single pair in the reserve.
+Later that afternoon, we spotted a black-chested snake eagle on a treetop in the distance.
+My camera lens was not long enough to get a decent photo.

-What makes bird watching in Rietvlei Nature Reserve even better is that the reserve boasts a variety of bird hides, some of them like Island View and Coots Corner situated right on the Rietvlei Dam.
-There is also a bird hide overlooking the water at the Marais Dam Picnic Site.
-The old homestead at Rietvlei Coffee Shop also attracts numerous bird species and we were lucky enough to spot the brightly coloured crimson-breasted shrike here.
-Note – rather bring your own food to enjoy at the picnic site or in the car while driving as we found Rietvlei Coffee Shop to be expensive for what you get.
+Rietvlei Nature Reserve boasts many bird hides.
+Island View and Coots Corner is on the Rietvlei Dam.
+A bird hide overlooks the water at the Marais Dam Picnic Site.
+The old homestead at Rietvlei Coffee Shop also attracts numerous bird species.
+We were lucky enough to spot the brightly coloured crimson-breasted shrike here.
+Note – we would rather bring our food to enjoy at the picnic area or in the car.
+We found Rietvlei Coffee Shop to be expensive for what you get.

-We drove many of the roads in the park, but finding the cheetahs was like finding a needle in a haystack.
-Their colours blend well with the winter colours of the reserve, so even if they lay down a few hundred meters from the road, it would be impossible to see them.
+We drove many of the roads in the park, but finding cheetahs is like finding a needle in a haystack.
+Their colours blend well with the winter colours of the reserve.
+So even if they lay down a few hundred meters from the road, it would be impossible to see them.

 Rietvlei Nature Reserve has several bird hides.

-Coots Corner Bird Hide is one of several bird hides in the Rietvlei Nature Reserve.
+Coots Corner Bird Hide is one of many bird hides in the Rietvlei Nature Reserve.

 While the cheetahs remained elusive, a day in nature is much more rewarding than a day at home.
-With the Rietvlei Nature Reserve right at our doorstep, I couldn’t help but wonder why we do not visit this little piece of heaven more often.
+With Rietvlei Nature Reserve on our doorstep, I couldn’t help but wonder why we do not visit this gem more.
 It is a brilliant place for spotting and photographing wildlife in Pretoria.

 What makes the Rietvlei Nature Reserve unique?